 The Williamson Act requirements for public acquisitions are found in Sections 51290-51295 of the California Government Code.

 The California Land Conservation Act of 1965 (Williamson Act) contains policies and restrictions to avoid public acquisition of lands in agricultural preserves.
 Government agencies are required to notify the County of their intent to acquire land within an agricultural preserve for public use/improvement prior to the acquisition.
 Upon receipt of notice, the Board of Supervisors will discuss the acquisition at the next regularly scheduled meeting.
 The Board will consider the location of the proposed public improvement in respect to potential effects on agricultural land use and conversion of adjacent or nearby agricultural land to nonagricultural uses.
+The Board shall also consider whether the proposed acquisition is necessary to accomplish a legitimate public purpose and whether there is a reasonably feasible alternative location outside of the agricultural preserve.
 A written response will be prepared and forwarded to the appropriate government agency within 30 days, as prescribed by Government Code Section 51291(b).

 Government Code Section 51290 states: “It is the policy of the state to avoid, whenever practicable, the location of any federal, state or local public improvements and any improvements of public utilities, and the acquisition of land therefor, in agricultural preserve.”

-Therefore, government acquisitions of land within in an agricultural preserve should be a rare occurrence; only under special circumstances where the proposed improvements are for the betterment of the public welfare, there is no other land outside the preserve on which it is reasonably feasible to locate the proposed improvement and the County has as approved the acquisition pursuant to Siskiyou County Board of Supervisors Resolution No. 13-87.
+Therefore, government acquisitions of land within in an agricultural preserve should be a rare occurrence; such acquisitions shall be considered only under special circumstances where the proposed improvement is necessary for the public welfare, there is no other land outside the agricultural preserve on which it is reasonably feasible to locate the proposed improvement, and the acquisition will minimize impacts to agricultural land and the potential for conversion of adjacent or nearby agricultural land to nonagricultural uses.
+The Board shall oppose a proposed acquisition within an agricultural preserve when it finds that a reasonably feasible alternative location outside the agricultural preserve exists.
+Any required County review or approval shall be conducted in accordance with Siskiyou County Board of Supervisors Resolution No. 13-87.

+In evaluating a proposed acquisition, the Board may consider the necessity and public benefit of the proposed improvement, the availability and feasibility of alternative locations, the amount and quality of agricultural land that would be affected, impacts to existing agricultural operations, and the potential for the improvement to facilitate or encourage conversion of surrounding agricultural land to nonagricultural uses.

 If land is acquired via eminent domain or in lieu of eminent domain, a Williamson Act Contract shall become null and void (Government Code Section 51295).
 Otherwise, the contract remains in full effect.